Wwise Projects

 What I Did

 Gunshots need to play.
 A zombie grunt 30 meters away does not.
-I set priorities so close, loud sounds always win.
-The other fix was trimming silence off files — sounds were holding their slot open on dead air.
-Not every sound needs to play.
-Some can just be dropped and nobody notices.
+I set priorities so close, loud sounds win voice allocation.
+The other fix was trimming silence off files because sounds were holding their slot open on dead air.
+Not every sound needs to play; some can be dropped without hurting combat readability.

 Zone Transitions That Don't Sound Like a Hard Cut